 Adjacent to I-5 and SR512, Lakewood has access to populations beyond its borders.
 Lakewood is an easy driving distance between two large metropolitan areas, Seattle and Portland.
-The I-90 major eastwest route connecting Seattle with Chicago and Boston is only 40 miles away.
+I-90, the major east-west route connecting Seattle with Chicago and Boston is only 40 miles away.
 There is convenient access to three ports - the Port of Seattle, the Port of Tacoma and the Port of Olympia.
 Sound Transit's commuter rail is close to the I-5/SR512 intersection on Pacific Highway and provides the ability to live in Lakewood and commute to locations north of Lakewood.